 The SCA has several distinct but complementary rule-sets: "Heavy" combat, where armoured combatants attempt to land forceful blows using rattan (cane) weapons; and "Rapier", or "Fencing", which uses metal weapons, lighter protective equipment, and is played "to the touch".
 We also enjoy combat archery, equestrian activities, and "war scenarios".

 In all cases safety is a priority and both men and women are equally welcome to join in.

-Tuesday night practices focus on some aspect of historical fencing.
+Wednesday night practices focus on some aspect of historical fencing.
 We often spend several weeks working from a particular treatise or style.
 The list of masters we have studied in the past includes Manciolino and Marozzo (early 16th C Italy), Capoferro and Fabris (late 16th C Italy), Silver (Elizabethan England), Carranza (16th C Spain), Thibault (17th C Spain) and Meyer (16th C Germany).
-The Tuesday night group keeps a journal of its activities.
+The Wednesday night group sometimes keeps a journal of its activities.

 The Kingdom of Lochac combat handbooks can be found here: http://lochac.sca.org/marshal/.

 Here is a video demonstration of the Society "flex test", which all metal blades are required to pass.

 We have a local copy of Don Henry's Saviolo redaction.